alexfernandez/loadtest/README.md

 #### `headers`

 A map of headers.
-Each header should be an entry in the map with the given value as a string.
+Each header should be an entry in the map with the value given as a string.
-If the value is an array, several headers with the same key will be sent.
+If you want to have several values for a header, write a single value separated by semicolons, like this:

+    {
+        accept: "text/plain;text/html"
+    }

 Note: when using the API, the "host" header is not inferred from the URL but needs to be sent explicitly.